jlappano/AppalachianTrailblazer/README.md

 The player model changes it's shelter attribute to a shelter with a greater trail sequence, and the arriveShelter function is once again called by the router.

-The Game ends for either reason, the gameOver function is called with the value of the Player's "over" attribute passed in.
+When the game ends for either reason, the gameOver function is called with the value of the Player's "over" attribute passed in.
 A Game Over view is created, with different templates rendered based on the value of "over".
 If the player wants to restart the game:

     restart: function() {
      TrailBlazerApp.player = new Player({trail: TrailBlazerApp.shelters});